abbaspour/replate/readme.md

 ### Admin API

 The full contract is defined in `admin/api/spec/openapi.yaml`.
 All development must adhere to this contract.
+API's base path is `/api/`

 These endpoints support workforce Admin operations described earlier (inviting organizations for self‑service SSO, checking invitation status, and listing organizations).
 Admin API runs as a Cloudflare Worker using Hono and typically calls Cloudflare D1 for CRM and Auth0 Management API.